kscharlund/aoc/README.md

 Then, later in the evening, I realized that the shortest path in an unweighted graph is just a BFS.
 Doh.

+## 2022-12-16 ##

+Tough!
+Had to browse around a bit for hints to overcome my mental block on part one.
+I thought about generating permutations, but couldn't figure out how to prune the search space until I read about someone (https://www.reddit.com/user/Ill_Swimming4942/) that had the same idea and used the time limit to reduce the number of candidates.

+Part two was also hard, but got a pretty pleasing solution in the end.
+Runs in over two minutes, though.